vizdata-f21/project-1-the_outliers/proposal/proposal.md

 proportion of likes and dislikes changes over time, as some brands may have increased / decreased in popularity over time.

+We would like to explore this question, because we are interested in discovering which brands are received best by those who watch Super Bowl commercials.
+That way, next time we all watch the Super Bowl, we know which ads are likely to be best.
+This analysis should also provide some insight into which brands are more popular generally, which should be interesting to see as well.

 ``` r
 Q2data <- youtube %>%
   select(brand, like_count, dislike_count, year)